-In this study, researchers from Vienna sampled three marble statues of unknown origin for DNA extraction.
+In this study, researchers from Austria sampled three marble statues of unknown origin for DNA extraction.
 They amplified the collected DNA and constructed libraries for quantification and taxonomic assignment.
-Matching identified taxa with distributions of GBIF-mediated occurrences, the authors were able to draw some conclusions on the possible origins of the statues.
+Matching the identified taxa with distributions of GBIF-mediated occurrences, the authors were able to draw some conclusions on the possible origins of the statues.

 Two of the statues, representing torsos, appear to have been stored in agricultural soil, perhaps near an animal farm.
 As the genetic fingerprints were similar, the torsos are likely to have been stored together in recent times.
 Both carried sequences matching taxa endemic to Eastern Asia.
 The third statue, representing a head, however, differed considerably with a microbiome indicating longer storage time in arid conditions as well as marine environments in the past.

 The most relevant find was the relative abundance of DNA of the genus Taiwania present on one torso.
 With a single extant species growing in the mountains of central Taiwan and locally in Southwest China, the torso is likely to have stayed or been transported through these areas.